Agablue-red/MLClass/README.md

 ![rate_of_return](https://raw.githubusercontent.com/Agablue-red/Machine-Learning/master/image/rate_of_return.png)

-It has a lot of deviations whereas seasonality is not observed.
+The rate of return has many fluctuations, while the seasonality is not observed.
 The highest deviance was observed in `2008` with a weekly return of `-17%`.
-In year `2020` the biggest fluctuations on return rates were noted with in between `-14%` and `17%`.
+In `2020`, the biggest fluctuations on rate of return were found out in between `-14%` and `17%`.

 #### Dickey-Fuller test